Triage in screening for colorectal cancer

 By reducing the number of diagnostic colonoscopies as well as the screening-derived colonoscopies—(cf. preliminary results)—

-the overall need for colonoscopies could be adapted to the available capacity—and waiting time for a colonoscopy could be eliminated—promoting an earliest possible diagnoses.
+the countrywide overall need for colonoscopies could be adapted to the available capacity—and waiting time for a colonoscopy could be eliminated—promoting an earliest possible diagnoses.

 Application of research results